Your company, part of the sanctuary.

 How is impact measured?+

-Do you accept one-off sponsorships or only annual?+
+Do you accept one-time sponsorships, or only annual ones?+

 Do you accept co-branding and reciprocal logo use?+

-The opposite of event sponsoring: instead of paying for fleeting visibility, you fund operations that produce auditable data.
-Your team has reporting material, your brand appears linked to a physical outcome, and at year-end you can tell your stakeholders exactly where the money went — with photo and coordinates.
+The opposite of event sponsorship: instead of paying for fleeting visibility, you fund operations that produce auditable data.
+Your team has material to report on, your brand appears tied to a tangible result, and at the end of the year you can tell your stakeholders exactly where the money went — with a photo and coordinates.